Voltage characteristics of hydrodynamic Dirac electron nozzles with supersonic flow: Voltage characteristics

 From the explicit expression of the pressure in terms of the chemical potential in Eq.~\eqref{eq:M}, it follows that $P \propto \mu^{D + 1}$ in the low-temperature limit, such that a pressure gradient with supersonic flow from left to right is realized when $\mu_\Le > \mu_\Ri$.
-In this case, the flow profile inherits the temperature and chemical potential from the left lead, i.e., $C_\mu^\Le = \mu_\Le$ and $C_T^\Le = T_\Le$.
-Unlike for the pressure, whose gradient directly drives the hydrodynamic flow, we cannot match the constants $C_{\mu,T}$ for temperature and chemical potential to the right of the shock wave to their respective values in the right lead.
-The values of temperature and chemical potential downstream of the shock wave can be obtained by making use of current and momentum conservation, yielding
+In this case, the flow profile inherits the temperature and chemical potential of the left lead, i.e., $C_\mu^\Le = \mu_\Le$ and $C_T^\Le = T_\Le$.
+Unlike for pressure, whose gradient directly drives the hydrodynamic flow, we cannot independently match the constants $C_{\mu,T}$ for temperature and chemical potential to the right of the shock front with their respective values in the right lead.
+The values of temperature and chemical potential in the nozzle, downstream of the shock front, can be obtained by making use of current and momentum conservation, yielding

 where $\zeta_3$ is the Ap\'ery constant.
-Note that, indeed, the chemical potential of the nozzle exit does not match with the right lead ($C_\mu^\Ri \neq \mu_\Ri$), unlike for the pressure.
-Moreover, despite a low temperature in the leads, the exit temperature of the fluid, $C_T^\Ri$, is not necessarily small compared to $C_\mu^\Ri$.
-The Dirac fluid heats up significantly while flowing through the nozzle.
+The results are visualized in Fig.~\ref{fig:CX_TR_muR}.
+Note that, indeed, the chemical potential at the nozzle exit does not match with the right lead ($C_\mu^\Ri \neq \mu_\Ri$), unlike for the pressure.
+Moreover, despite a low temperature in the leads, the temperature of the fluid at the nozzle exit, $C_T^\Ri$, is not necessarily small compared to $C_\mu^\Ri$.
+The Dirac fluid heats up significantly by passing through the shock front, while no dissipation term is explicitly included in our nozzle equations.